 You may not be a designer, but that doesn’t mean you don’t have what it takes to get your DIY marketing materials or business branding up to scratch.

 Next time you start work on a design project, ask yourself these 12 questions.
-And if you think they’ll be useful, you’re going to love what we have in store with our latest product: Canva For Work.
+And if you think they’ll be useful, you’re going to love what we have in store: Canva Pro.